Vol St.

 How the search answers this

-The process re-runs on expanding windows.
-When what mattered stops mattering, the search surface shifts - feature importance changes, fitness degrades, the surviving population looks different.
-You see the regime change in the search dynamics before you see it in the P&L.
+The process re-runs on new data.
+When what mattered stops mattering, signal importance shifts and fitness degrades.
+You see the regime change in the search before you see it in the P&L. Edge expires.
+The question is whether you find out from the data or from your P&L.

-Same process.
-Three questions.
 If the edge is real, you'll know.
+If it isn't, we'll say so.